 How to start a vertical garden?

 Choose the Best Design for Vertical Gardening: there are different models in vertical gardening.
-Select an easy and suitable design, and container based vertical garden could be the best idea.
+Select an easy and suitable design, and a container-based vertical garden could be the best idea.
 Where the containers are mounted on the walls or shelved in rows or stacked in wooden or metal holder.
 Another best option can be a pocket garden, where the plants are stocked in pockets made from canvas.
-Another type of vertical gardens is built using large plastic or wooden wall planter with sockets, slots or panels.
+Another type of vertical garden is built using large plastic or wooden wall planter with sockets, slots, or panels.
 These vertical garden systems have a mesh that controls the dripping of soil.
-In case of wooden frame vertical gardens, a landscape fabric is framed around the pallet. the pallet is filled with soil, and plant grown in the slat opening.
+In the case of wooden frame vertical gardens, landscape fabric is framed around the pallet. the pallet is filled with soil, and plant grown in the slat opening.

-Choose the Best Location for Vertical Gardening: Vertical gardens build in indoors or outdoors, depends on the growing requirements of the plants.
+Choose the Best Location for Vertical Gardening: Vertical gardens build indoors or outdoors, depends on the growing requirements of the plants.
 Some plants grow in indoor climates in shade and some need full sun to thrive.
 So, select the location depending choice of plant grown.
-In case of hanging containers, which can be shifted around depending on the seasons.
-In case wall based vertical gardens, walls should be waterproofed to make them water moisture resistant.
+In the case of hanging containers, which can be shifted around depending on the seasons.
+In case wall-based vertical gardens, walls should be waterproofed to make them water moisture resistant.

-Choose the plants for Vertical Gardening: succulents, herbs, vegetables, vine variety plants like philodendron, perennials and ferns are grown in vertical gardening.
-And should be aware of plants flexibility as the plants are grown vertically.
+Choose the plants for Vertical Gardening: succulents, herbs, vegetables, vine variety plants like philodendron, perennials, and ferns are grown in vertical gardening.
+And should be aware of the plant’s flexibility as the plants are grown vertically.
 Before selecting plants for vertical gardening, choose all- sun or all shade plants.
-Grow the plants together, which have a same growth rate with same growing requirements.
-Don’t mix up the fast-growing plants with slow growing plants.
+Grow the plants together, which have the same growth rate with the same growing requirements.
+Don’t mix up the fast-growing plants with slow-growing plants.
 Select the plants as per their growing requirements and growing characteristics.

-How to Start Growing Plants in Vertical Garden: If growing a vertical garden on wooden pallets or container with panels, for the first few weeks grow them horizontally, once the roots get established the plants could be capable to soil in place.
+How to Start Growing Plants in Vertical Garden: If growing a vertical garden on wooden pallets or containers with panels, for the first few weeks grow them horizontally, once the roots get established the plants could be capable of soil in place.

-Potting Soil for Vertical Gardening: For vertical gardening use a good quality potting soil.
-Vertical garden are more exposed to the sun, so the potting soil gets dry out quickly.
-It is recommended to use soil-less potting soil, should be rich in organic matter and should be capable of holding moisture for long periods.
+Potting Soil for Vertical Gardening: For vertical gardening use good quality potting soil.
+Vertical gardens are more exposed to the sun, so the potting soil gets dry out quickly.
+It is recommended to use soil-less potting soil, should be rich in organic matter, and should be capable of holding moisture for long periods.
 Select the plants that don’t require more water for vertical gardening.

-Watering Requirement for Vertical Gardening: Vertical Gardens require more maintenance than the ground gardens or container gardens.
+Watering Requirement for Vertical Gardening: Vertical Gardens require more maintenance than ground gardens or container gardens.
 The vertical garden on the walls are compact and they have very little soil, so these gardens need more water.
 Drip irrigation is the best option for large living walls.
-There many ranges of drip irrigation systems are available in the market.
+Their many ranges of drip irrigation systems are available in the market.
 These drip irrigation systems for vertical gardening have fine hoses and timers.
-If you are having a small sized vertical garden, water cans are good enough for watering, but make sure that the water is distributed evenly.
+If you are having a small-sized vertical garden, water cans are good enough for watering, but make sure that the water is distributed evenly.

 Irrigation Plans in Vertical Gardening: To provide sufficient water to the plants, design irrigation plan as below mentioned:

-- Garden Hose: Watering the plants with gardening hose is a time-consuming process.
+- Garden Hose: Watering the plants with a gardening hose is a time-consuming process.
 But home gardeners prefer watering with water cans.
-There are many accessories like sprayer, watering wands and root waterers are available in the market.
+There are many accessories like sprayers, watering wands and root waterers are available in the market.

-- Soaker Sprayers: Hoses having a number of small holes are best water systems for row planters.
+- Soaker Sprayers: Hoses having a number of small holes are the best water systems for row planters.
 These hoses are draped around the elevated containers.
-This water technique is simple and cheap and takes very less time.
+This watering technique is simple and cheap and takes very little time.

 - Sprinklers: Sprinklers are the most efficient watering methods.
 Most preferred watering technique for front yard and outdoor vertical gardens.

 - Drip Irrigation: this can be the best choice for a large and permanent vertical garden system.
-In drip irrigation a permanent irrigation system is built with piping attached to nozzle. you can contact nurseries or garden center of a suitable drip irrigation setup.
+In drip irrigation, a permanent irrigation system is built with piping attached to the nozzle. you can contact nurseries or garden centers for a suitable drip irrigation setup.

 Tips for Growing Plants in Vertical Gardening

-- If growing plants like flowering plants, herbs, onions and succulents those have shallow roots use soft pouch -type containers.
+- If growing plants like flowering plants, herbs, onions, and succulents that have shallow roots use soft pouch-type containers.

 - The plants like strawberries and bushy veggies use rigid containers.

 - Sufficient water keeps your vertical garden healthy.
 Potting soil will dry out quickly, water the plants regularly.
-Use vertical gardening systems that have water reservoir or gardening system that have inbuilt planting shelves along with drip irrigation system.
+Use vertical gardening systems that have water reservoirs or gardening systems that have inbuilt planting shelves along with drip irrigation systems.

-- Make cost estimation plan before designing a vertical garden, choose the planter boxes as per the cost.
-Pocket garden or hanging containers are the low-cost designs.
+- Make a cost estimation plan before designing a vertical garden, choose the planter boxes as per the cost.
+Pocket garden or hanging containers are low-cost designs.

-- Shade is the main factor to be concerned with vertical gardening, vined plants when grows upward can cause shade to plants at the bottom.
-In that case allocate the space as per their light requirements.
+- Shade is the main factor to be concerned with vertical gardening, vined plants when grows upward can cause the shade to plants at the bottom.
+In that case, allocate the space as per their light requirements.

 Disadvantages of Vertical Gardening

-- Compact Area: In Vertical gardens, roots of the plants don’t get enough space.
+- Compact Area: In Vertical gardens, the roots of the plants don’t get enough space.
 Large plants are not a good choice.
-Only limited varieties plants are grown in vertical gardens.
+Only limited varieties of plants are grown in vertical gardens.

 - Dries out quickly: vertical plants receive more sun and air, and the soil dries out quickly, which weakens the plants and kills them.

-- Cost: Pre-made vertical gardens are very expensive than the traditional container gardens.
-Creating garden of your own can reduce the cost.
+- Cost: Pre-made vertical gardens are very expensive than traditional container gardens.
+Creating a garden of your own can reduce the cost.

 - Watering and Draining: this is really a serious problem, especially indoor vertical gardening.
 Choosing succulents can be a good solution, as these plants don’t need water.